networkandcode/networkandcode.github.io/_posts/kubernetes/components/2019-10-24-check-the-components-of-a-cluster.md

 ---
-title: kubernetes > check the components of a cluster
+title: "kubernetes > check the components of a cluster"
-categories: kubernetes
+categories: "kubernetes"
 ---

 We are going to see the installed components of a Kubernetes cluster